ajie-eriksholm/Eardrum-segmentation/README.md

 The complete workflow consists of the following stages:

-1. Intensity clipping and head localization.
+1. Intensity clipping.
+2. Head localization.
-2. Native-resolution head ROI extraction.
+3. Native-resolution head ROI extraction.
-3. Reference-frame construction.
+4. Reference-frame construction.
-4. Anatomical landmark detection.
+5. Anatomical landmark detection.
-5. Frankfort plane alignment.
+6. Frankfort plane alignment.
-6. High-resolution ear extraction.
+7. High-resolution ear extraction.
-7. Intensity normalization.
+8. Intensity normalization.
-8. Automatic eardrum segmentation.
+9. Automatic eardrum segmentation.

 The preprocessing pipeline combines the functionality of the original P1-P4 workflow into a single script while preserving compatibility with the existing landmark-detection model.

 A temporary low-resolution volume is generated exclusively for landmark detection because the trained model expects a fixed 256 × 256 × 256 input grid.
-However, this low-resolution representation is never used as the final output.
+This representation is used only for landmark prediction and is discarded afterwards.

-All final ear crops are extracted at a configurable isotropic resolution (0.2 mm by default) directly from a higher-resolution reference frame, avoiding the coarse intermediate downsampling used in the original preprocessing pipeline.
+All final ear crops are extracted at a configurable isotropic resolution (0.2 mm by default) directly from a higher-resolution reference frame.
+Unlike the original preprocessing workflow, the final outputs are not generated from the low-resolution landmark-detection volume.

-The pipeline also preserves compatibility with the coordinate system and output space used by the historical P1-P4 workflow, allowing newly generated crops to remain spatially consistent with previously processed datasets.
+The pipeline additionally preserves compatibility with the coordinate conventions used by the original P1-P4 workflow, allowing integration with previously processed datasets and transformation logs.

 ---